chrisverm/BoatsNShadHoes---Visual-Studio/BoatsNShadHoes/readme.txt

 W = move forward.
 A = turn to the left.
 D = turn to the right.
+Space = fire

 Also, you can press 'i' to turn on a debug feature that draws the local basis vectors for every entity.

+Be sure to check the console window for updates in the game that may not be visible.

 /* TROUBLESHOOTING */